security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This value is a Universally Unique Identifier (UUID) generated using a computer program.
 Every location has a UUID to distinguish it from any other location.
-This field is used in data entry for ``incidents`` in ``incident:location:refs:assertion`` and ``positionings`` in ``positioning:location:refs:assertion``.
+This field is used in data entry for :ref:`incidents` in :ref:`incident:location:refs:assertion` and :ref:`positionings` in :ref:`positioning:location:refs:assertion`.

 location:humane_id:qa